bioinform/neusomatic/README.md

 ## NeuSomatic Docker Image

-The docker image with all the packages installed (CPU-only) can be found at [https://hub.docker.com/r/msahraeian/neusomatic/] https://hub.docker.com/r/msahraeian/neusomatic/
+The docker image with all the packages installed (CPU-only) can be found at https://hub.docker.com/r/msahraeian/neusomatic/

 To use GPU (in `train.py` and `call.py` steps), you should use conda environment to locally install requried packages as shown above.

 The dockerfile is also available at `docker/Dockerfile` for local build.

+Examples on how to use the docker image are shown at `test/docker_test.sh`.

 ## Requird Inputs